Archive for the ‘Drainage System Repair’ Category

 Drainage System running to exit point on driveway

-The Drainage System shown in the three above pictures consisted of the following:
+shown in the three above pictures consisted of the following:

-Three Gutter Downspouts in the front yard were connected to 4 inch ADS solid Drain Pipe with Large Drainage Gutter Connections.
+Three Gutter Downspouts in the front yard were connected to 4-inch ADS solid Drainpipe with Large Drainage Gutter Connections.
 Three lateral 4 inch Pipes were run from each gutter to one outflow pipe moving the water to two exit Pop Up Emitters.
-One of the Drain Pipes ran under the sidewalk to reach the Exit Drain Pipe.
+One of the Drainpipes ran under the sidewalk to reach the Exit Drainpipe.

 This Drainage System had two exit points.
 One Pop-Up Emitter was on the edge of the driveway in the front yard.
 The other Pop-Up Emitter was installed in the back yard near the property line.
 Two exit points allows for a much larger Water Drainage Capacity.
 (During Heavy Rains The Drainage System Can Move More Water Faster)